Mission Statement:

 • We aim to give our visitors as much information as possible about the site or surrounding areas by providing them with maps, guide books or reports from universities that have visited our site

-• We are working on introducing a nature diary for visitors
+• A nature diary is available for visitors

 • We have published links on our website with information on ecotourism and other information that is relevant to the ecology of our site and the surrounding area.